Service Areas – Nationwide Steam Ice Dam Removal Service Near You

-Of course, we serves our neighbors to the west.
-The eastern part of South Dakota (like around Sioux Falls) is close enough that we can usually offer our signature same-day service without having to send “away team” to stay at a local hotel.
+Of course, we serve our neighbors to the west.
+The eastern part of South Dakota (like around Sioux Falls) is close enough that we can usually offer our signature same-day service without having to send the “away team” to stay at a local hotel.
+However, we have visited Rapid City on occasion, so who knows where we’ll be this year!

 In some winters Illinois sees Minnesota-grade snow and cold.
 But, as the 5th-biggest state in the US, Illinois has more than its share of out-of-work contractors who need work in the winter, see the ice dams, and see dollar signs.
 That’s particularly true in the Chicago area.
 When we see an ice dam, we see a thousand details we need to get right to remove it safely and efficiently.
 We’re proud to serve safety-conscious homeowners in the land of Honest Abe Lincoln.

 Ice dams aren’t a big concern in all of Ohio, but the Cleveland, Akron, and Toledo areas get some heavy snow due to their proximity to Lake Erie.
 Ice dams aren’t a frequent enough problem that the Buckeye State has a company of ice dam removal specialists (that we know of), which is why we get calls from Ohio and proudly serve Ohio.
-In the winter of 2018 we removed many ice dams in Northeast Ohio, from Cleveland to Akron to Ashtabula.
+In the winter of 2018, we removed many ice dams in Northeast Ohio, from Cleveland to Akron to Ashtabula, and likewise so far in the winter of 2022.

 Known more for fertile soil than for big ugly ice dams, Indiana sees its share of snow.
 That’s especially true if you’re in the northern part of the Hoosier state, in South Bend, or Gary, or in another community close to Lake Michigan.

 The heart of the Heartland, Kansas can get a bit of Midwestern cold and Rockies cold – and sometimes the snow and ice dams that come with it.

 Based just a few hundred miles up the Missouri from you, Ice Dam Guys® has the kind of customer reviews that you, a Show Me State homeowner, would demand to see.